Akshatpatel004/Digital-Clock/README.md

 # Digital-Clock
-Making a digital clock by using html , css and javascript
+i will made a Digital Clock website by using html , css and javascript